 All staff (teaching and non-teaching) including new members of staff and supply teachers are made aware of the policy.
-First aiders will have a more comprehensive training about asthma, including spacer use.
+First aiders are sent additional training for the management of Asthma; including spacer use.

 This policy should be read in conjunction with the school's policy 'Supporting Pupils at School with Medical Needs and First Aid'.